boaromayo/boaromayo.net-portfolio/_posts/2017-08-29-website-now-up.md

 How I figured this out was from other repos that also used Metalsmith, particularly (if the repos had them) their ```gh-pages``` branch last night.

 The final content from their ```build``` directory was used to put up their site.
 No layouts or extra files, just what was in the ```build```.
-The next morning, I then looked up how to create an empty gh-pages branch:
+The next morning, I then looked up on how to create an empty gh-pages branch:

 ```
 git checkout --orphan gh-pages